Is God calling you to walk in the footsteps

 Amen.

-The Legend of the Three Companions
+The following daily excerpts are from the Legend of the Three Companions

-Chapter V
+Chapter XV

 1